kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-04-profile-api-routes/14-all-profiles-and-profile-by-id.md

 * Grab all profiles and get a user id of a user profile
 * You want to use `err.kind` to make sure if checking for a user id that you return a profile not found and not server error
 * Save `Find profile by user id` in Postman
+* Don't want to send catch error of `Server Error` if someone doesn't have a valid user id in URL, we still want to provide No profile for this user found, that is why we add the `if` conditional with a check for `err.king` this is a security improvement

 `routes/api/profile.js`